DerekYang2/FluentDL/README.md

 </table>

 > [!NOTE]
-> TIP: change the number of threads in settings for significantly faster conversions, matching, and downloading.
+> Tip: change the number of threads in settings for significantly faster conversions, matching, and downloading.

 ## Installation